kisram/XML_Dev_Assessment/README.md

 -  Do you find documents which cannot be parsed because of well-formedness errors?
 -  Do you find broken pointers which cannot be resolved?

-## Explanation of approach and solution
+## Explanation of Approach and Solution

-First of all, I chose this task because it seemed to align more with my skills and interests than task 1.
+First, I chose this task because it aligns more with my skills and interests than Task 1.
+The prerequisites mention:
-My approach makes the basic assumption that the task requires **one** report to be created for **all** the xml files in https://github.com/wibarab/featuredb/tree/main/010_manannot/features.
-Based on the prerequisite
 >Prerequisite: a programming language able to parse XML and aggregate values.
 Preferably XSLT or XQuery, but Python or Javascript are fine as well.

+Given this, I opted for XSLT, supplemented by Python.
+Some operations were more straightforward with Python or just not doable using only XSLT.
+Moreover, I needed a mechanism to run the XSLT.

+Accessing the `featuredb` repository directly might hit the GitHub rate limit, so my approach starts by cloning it, unless it's already downloaded.

+I made a basic assumption that the task requires **one** report for **all** XML files in [this repository](https://github.com/wibarab/featuredb/tree/main/010_manannot/features).
+In the beginning, I weighed two approaches: merge all XMLs and then process, or transform each XML individually and compile the results.
+Given that the combined XML size was manageable, the merge-and-process method seemed more efficient and straightforward.

+When it came to choosing the XML and XSLT processor, I initially gravitated towards the lxml Python library.
+But since I intended to use `<xsl:for-each-group>` available in XSLT version 2.0, and lxml only supports 1.0, I chose the saxonche library despite being less familiar with it.